dylanized/futility/README.md

 Notice the EJS templates, along with dynamic CSS templates in the CSS folder.

+Edit the Alpha theme config file at `/themes/alpha/config/theme.json`, or supply custom data via `/themes/alpha/config/data.json`.

-Run `yarn dev` to launch the dev server on http://localhost:3000
+Run `yarn dev` to launch the development server on http://localhost:3000

-It will restart when you edit files.
+The server will restart when you edit files.

 Run `yarn build` to generate new static files in the `/dist` folder.